CSCfi/csc-user-guide/docs/cloud/pouta/heat-orchestration.md

 Here is a detail of each sections:

 `heat_template_version`
-&nbsp;&nbsp;&nbsp;&nbsp; Indicates that the YAML document is a HOT template of the specified version.
+&nbsp;&nbsp;&nbsp;&nbsp; Indicates that the YAML document is a HOT (Heat Orchestration Template) template of the specified version.

 `description`
 &nbsp;&nbsp;&nbsp;&nbsp; Allows for giving a description of the template.